 Spring finally arrived in Michigan, wahoo!
-It always feels like a long winter to me, but with snow in mid-April this year, winter felt extra long.
+It always feels like a long winter to me, but with snow in late-April this year, winter felt extra long.
 The feel of the sun on your skin after cold and gloomy days is so welcome.
 Things feel new and exciting in the spring.
 You’re ready for a change.

 Spring, A Time for Change?